birchwood-langham/ubuntu-jdk/README.md

-# Ubuntu Base Docker image with Oracle JDK 1.8
+# Ubuntu Base Docker image with OpenJDK 8

-This docker image builds upon the Ubuntu-base image by adding Open JDK 8.
+This docker image builds upon the Ubuntu-base image by adding OpenJDK 8.

 Additionally, I have added maven and ant build tools.